IllDepence/JSONkeeper/README.md

     rewrite_types = http://codh.rois.ac.jp/iiif/curation/1#Curation,
                     http://iiif.io/api/presentation/2#Range

-and a [POST](https://github.com/IllDepence/JSONkeeper/blob/master/README.md#create) request is issued with `Content-Type` set to `application/ld+json` *and* the request's content is a valid JSON-LD document whose [expanded](https://json-ld.org/spec/latest/json-ld-api/#expansion-algorithms) `@type` is listed in he configuration, *then* the document's [@id](https://json-ld.org/spec/latest/json-ld/#node-identifiers) is set to the URL where JSONkeeper will serve the document.
+and a [POST](https://github.com/IllDepence/JSONkeeper/blob/master/README.md#create) request is issued with `Content-Type` set to `application/ld+json` *and* the request's content is a valid JSON-LD document whose [expanded](https://json-ld.org/spec/latest/json-ld-api/#expansion-algorithms) `@type` is listed in the configuration, *then* the document's [@id](https://json-ld.org/spec/latest/json-ld/#node-identifiers) is set to the URL where JSONkeeper will serve the document.

 ## Activity Stream
 JSONkeeper can be configured to serve an [Activity Stream](https://www.w3.org/TR/activitystreams-core/) in form of a Collection.
 The only type of Activity that is generated right now for all types of JSON-LD documents is [Create](https://www.w3.org/TR/activitystreams-vocabulary/#dfn-create).